Kalyani-565/Data-Science-Project/README.md

 # Data-Science-Project
-I am a passionate data scientist skilled in Al, Machine Learning, saind Deep Learning, with experience in data analysis and visualization.
-My strong command of Python and various frameworks allows me to design impactful solutions.
-I thrive in dynamic environments and am focused on leveraging my technical expertise to drive data-informed Innovation.
+Gained hands-on experience in data science and analytics through real-world projects, worked with Excel, Power Bl, Python, and SQL for data analysis and visualization, collaborated with industry experts and mentors, developing analytical skills while contributing to live development projects